Krishwalecha/python-projects/readme.md

 - Using debugging tools and environments (such as Thonny and IDE debuggers) to identify and fix errors
 - Handling exceptions gracefully with try-except blocks
 - Object Oriented Programming
-- Turtle graphics (using the turtle module)
+- Turtle graphics (using the turtle module), turtle event listeners

 ## 🚀 Projects Completed